jhspetersson/fselect/docs/usage.md

 Example output: `allow:BUILTIN\Administrators:full,allow:NT AUTHORITY\SYSTEM:full,allow:BUILTIN\Users:rx`

+The `default_acl` and `has_default_acl` fields report a directory's *inheritable* ACEs (those carrying the object- or container-inherit flag), which are the Windows analogue of POSIX default ACLs — the entries that propagate to newly created child objects.

-Use `has_acl_entry` and `acl_entry` to query a single trustee.
+Use `has_acl_entry` and `acl_entry` (and their `default_acl_entry` counterparts) to query a single trustee.
 The argument is matched against the trustee either as a full `DOMAIN\Name` or as a bare account name, case-insensitively:

-    fselect name from C:\ where has_acl = true fselect "name, acl from C:\Users where has_acl = true" fselect "name from C:\data where has_acl_entry('Administrators')"
+    fselect name from C:\ where has_acl = true fselect "name, acl from C:\Users where has_acl = true" fselect "name, default_acl from C:\Windows where is_dir = true"
+    fselect "name from C:\data where has_acl_entry('Administrators')"
     fselect "name, acl_entry('BUILTIN\Users') from C:\data"